by superadmin | Sep 9, 2025 | Quick Tip, Website Accessibility

 Google productivity tools are not generally considered to be as robust as Microsoft tools for creating screen reader-friendly and accessible content.
 However, there are situations where Google Docs, Slides, or Sheets are still the best choice for website content....

-New Title II regulations will require all public websites (including public libraries) to be fully ADA accessible by April 2026 or 2027, depending on population service size.
-For more information on this rule, see Title II ADA Regulations for Websites and Mobile Apps....
+Jump to Video and Slides New Title II regulations will require all public websites (including public libraries) to be fully ADA accessible by April 2026 or 2027, depending on population service size.
+For more information on this rule, see Title II ADA Regulations for...

 There are some basic WordPress settings that should be reviewed on occasion to make sure your website displays accurately.
 Review Discussion Settings WordPress was originally designed as a blogging platform which invited reader commenting and interaction.
 We...